 Girl on the train

-This definitely sprung from my spending many an hour waiting for trains out of Stratford station in the east end of London between 1982 and 1984.
-I first lived in Maryland Point (in Albert Square!) with former Highgate flatmate Chris, before we moved to Wolseley Road in Forest Gate and shared a house with Nigel from Chelmsford.
-It’s the oldest song here and the lyric has changed somewhat since.
+This definitely sprung from my spending many an hour waiting for trains out of various stations in the London, including Waterloo, between 1982 and 1984.
+At the time, I lived in Maryland Point (in an Albert Square!) with former Highgate flatmate Chris, before we moved to Wolseley Road in Forest Gate and shared a house with another mate of mine, Nigel from Chelmsford.
+It’s the oldest lyric on the album and the wording has changed somewhat since.
 The girl in the title was initially listening to a Walkman, then a CD and in the end I changed this, a little reluctantly, to a phone.

 I am aware that words written in your 20’s, may not seem appropriate coming from a more mature vocalist in their 60’s!
-The original lyric and song structure were entirely different, however I was encouraged to persevere with the new chord sequence following a performance in the basement at The Troubadour in 1994.
+The original lyric and song structure were entirely different, (you can see the original words in this post, alongside the recorded lyric), however I was encouraged to persevere with the new chord sequence following a performance in the basement at The Troubadour in 1994.
 There used to be a popular acoustic club there on Wednesday nights, hosted by Roddie and Julia of headliners Miro.
 One very hot night, around 27 acts turned up and the performance area was packed.
 I added my name to the list of wannabe stage fillers and waited to see if I would be called.
-My material had proved, evidently, a little lacking in ‘meaningful art’ previously and after a couple of hours I thought my chance had passed.
-However, one singer/guitarist who told me he remembered and liked ‘Nicoll Road’ was standing next to me behind the tiny stage and kept calling for me.
+After a couple of hours had passed I thought my chance had come and gone.
+However, one singer/guitarist – who told me he remembered and liked my song ‘Nicoll Road’ – was standing next to me behind the tiny stage and kept calling for me.
 Another thank you to him.
 There had been a succession of rather downcast, slow numbers from well-meaning artists, but the night was ageing and surely it was time to be uplifting in tempo.
-So I gave it my all and my three minutes of acoustic thrashing and singalong chorus went down extremely well.
+So I gave it my all and my three minutes of tempered acoustic thrashing and singalong chorus of this song went down extremely well.
 The audience even took to singing the title in-between acts that followed.
 One of those moments to remember.